lpoulter/lion/docs/docs/tools/ajax/features.md

 Invalidating the cache, or cache busting, can be done in multiple ways:

-- Going past the `timeToLive` of the cache object
+- Going past the `maxAge` of the cache object
 - Changing cache identifier (e.g. user session or active profile changes)
 - Doing a non GET request to the cached endpoint
   - Invalidates the cache of that endpoint